omer-ozdag/omer-ozdag/README.md

 ## 👋🏻 Introduction

-Hi, I am Ömer Özdag, aka @omer-ozdag or @omeronthemove — always on the move, seeking new challenges, both professionally and personally!
+Hi, I am Ömer, aka @omer-ozdag or @omeronthemove — always on the move, seeking new challenges, both professionally and personally!

 ## 📑 Table of Contents